kuzyn/write/stopgap.md

 -"Juices are flowing down here" then, after a short pause, "juices are flowing down here!"
 -Yeah well don't go into the details, please.
 It's not like I haven't been there before...
 I know what goes on."
 Martin looked up and met Dave's eyes past the prep counter window.
 "Well well"
 Then Sarge looked up:
 -Dave!
 "He turned to the clock, then back to Dave" and on point.
 Early even!
 Well am I glad to see you.
 Because this guy, this guy here "he nudged Martin with his elbow" this guy is crazier than a bag of cat!
 He's getting me all... in-vi-gorated with his stories.
 Man, what'd I'd give to be your age " he pointed his chin towards Dave" and his looks!
 Oh boy.
 Wouldn't I be happy.
+In retrospect, there is a lot of people I wish I'd had fucked and I wouldn't make the same mistake twiice.
 I would be the happiest owner of a sandwich franchise in this city.

 #####